 “It’s important that we get this right to provide the most legal certainty to operators and players as this new industry grows in Ontario,” Fazzari explained.

-An unnamed iGaming spokesperson echoed this sentiment, saying that allowing international players will help Ontario expand its daily fantasy sports and peer-to-peer poker markets.
+An unnamed iGaming spokesperson echoed this sentiment, saying that allowing international players will help Ontario expand its daily fantasy sports and peer-to-peer online poker sites.
 Arguments were also made that diversifying the market is the best way to bring more users to legal online gambling sites.

 “An open and competitive market that players want to participate in is the single biggest thing iGaming Ontario can do to reduce the unregulated market and shift players into the regulated one,” they said.